mgreiler/se-unlocked/Transcripts/EP_72_Barak_Brudo.md

 It's not that I'm secure because not of exposing it, but I'm definitely more unsecure if I'm exposing, you know, that I am relying on those.
-Like, it's, it's, it's open to every hacker, you know, in the world. , that wants to destroy me .
+Like, it's, it's, it's open to every hacker, you know, in the world, that wants to destroy me.
 So I'm not going to release it.
 I would not release it.
 I would say yes.

-Nice idea, but ,
+Nice idea, but,

 [00:11:21] **Barak:** yeah.
 Yeah.
 It, it's just that you, you are thinking of it from the point of view of the producers.
 Mm-hmm. , which is fair enough that a